About Logister

 Approach

-Open source, forkable, multi-runtime
+Open source, forkable, multi-integration

 Deploy